Healthy Homes Assessment Havelock North Central

 Havelock North Central Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Havelock North Central and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement to all Havelock North Central and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove compliance with any Healthy Homes Standards that apply or will be applicable throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will apply to their rental properties.

-• Private landlords and property managers must make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords are required to ensure their rental properties comply with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024